haxtheweb/webcomponents/README.md

 ## Test

-To test all RHElements, run `npm test` from the root of the repo.
+To test all LRNWebComponents, run `npm test` from the root of the repo.
 If you only want to test the component you're working on:

 ```
-$ cd elements/rh-card
+$ cd elements/lrn-button
 $ npm test
 ```